 If you’re looking for bright ideas or a fresh perspective on solving today’s toughest challenges, we’re here to help you out.

-Here are six must-read global development books, in no particular order, that have something vital to say about global development and social innovation.
+Here are seven must-read global development books, in no particular order, that have something vital to say about global development and social innovation.

 1. How to Hide an Empire by Daniel Immerwahr (2019)